 Today Oxford Cancer launches at the University of Oxford – a new pan-divisional research theme which has been established to support researchers across the city of Oxford in solving the key challenges in cancer research.
 Through this network, Oxford is tackling the biggest questions and its launch highlights Oxford’s commitment to cancer as one of its strategic research themes.

-The Oxford Centre for Early Cancer Detection (OxCODE) is coordinating Oxford Cancer’s Early Cancer Detection research, which is one of Oxford Cancer’s four translational research themes.
+The Oxford Centre for Early Cancer Detection (OxCODE) is working under Oxford Cancer to coordinate Oxford's early cancer detection research, which is one of Oxford Cancer’s four translational research themes.

 Oxford has over 900 cancer researchers based across the University and the Trust, with academic strengths in a wide variety of areas, including immunology, data science, cell biology, physical science and drug development.
 Oxford Cancer aims to bring together this expertise in order to facilitate multi-disciplinary research across its partners.
 It ultimately aims to solve the key challenges that cancer represents through developing and delivering novel strategies for early detection and curative treatment of a range of different cancer types.
 This approach will be informed by the latest fundamental scientific discoveries and underpinned by world-leading data science and technological developments that are unique to Oxford.

 Through Oxford Cancer, our mission is to enable and combine the best research and clinical resources in order to innovate cancer treatment and care world-wide.
 We aim to do this through discovery, collaboration and education – and empowered by the strategic leadership and world-leading facilities here in Oxford. - Professor Tim Elliott, co-Director, Oxford Cancer